jonasheschl/SpellCheckers-Inc/magicians-agency/solution/solution.md

 !:mime  image/jpeg
 ```

-However, the magic must also pass the mime check for image when uploading magicians and be a valid magic file (see man 5
+However, the magic must also pass the mime check for being and image when uploading magicians and be a valid magic file
-file).
+(see man 5 file).
 Thus, a second polyglot must be constructed.

 ```
 if (!preg_match('\w{1,5} image.*', $mime)) {